-- a. the next regular municipal election after the City Council's order, occurring not less than 88 days after the City Council's order; OR - b. a special election called for this purpose, not less than 88 days after the City Council's order.14
+- a. the November 3, 2020 election after the City Council's order, occurring not less than 88 days after the City Council's order (Resolution Calling Special election for November 3, 2020 and Resolution requesting consolidation of services with the County election need to be approved); OR - b. a special election called for this purpose, not less than 88 days after the City Council's order.
+(Resolution calling Special Election with selected date and Resolution requesting County election services need to be approved)